sadiqsalau/laravel-otp/README.md

 ## Introduction

-OTP Package for Laravel using class based system
+OTP Package for Laravel using class based system.
+Every Otp is a class that does something.
+For example, an `EmailVerificationOtp` which will mark the account as verified.

 ## Installation